COVID-19 proceedings: Departmental questions and Prime Minister's Questions

 Oral questions are an opportunity for MPs to scrutinise the work of the government by questioning government ministers about matters for which they are responsible.

-Under the temporary arrangements agreed by the House of Commons on 4 June 2020, MPs who have self-certified as being unable to attend Westminster for medical or public health reasons related to the pandemic are able to participate remotely in some proceedings.
+Under the temporary arrangements agreed by the House of Commons on 30 December 2020, all MPs are able to participate remotely in oral questions.

 There are two types of oral questions that MPs are able to participate in.
 These are oral questions to government departments and Prime Minister's Questions.

 Each government department answers questions according to a rota, and Prime Minister's Questions occur every Wednesday at 12 noon.

 Any MP who wishes to ask a departmental question, or a question to the Prime Minister, must submit their question in advance using an online system called MemberHub.

 The deadline for submitting oral questions is 12.30pm on the same day one week in advance of the date that the relevant question time is due to take place.